Scaling and bias codes for modeling speaker-adaptive DNN-based speech synthesis systems: Experiments

 We used the Japanese systems and conducted a subjective listening test to see how participants perceived these differences.
 The listening test contained two sets of questions.
 In the first part, participants were asked to judge the naturalness of the presented speech sample using a five-point scale ranged from 1 (very unnatural) to 5 (very natural).
 In the second part, participants were asked to compare a speech sample of a system with recorded speech of the same speaker and judge if they are the same speaker or not using a four-point scale ranged from 1 (different, sure) to 4 (same, sure).
 This evaluation methodology is similar to our previous study \cite{luong2018unsupervised}.
 In addition to synthetic speech generated from the proposed speech synthesis systems using the above selected strategies, we also evaluated recorded speech, WOLRD vocoded speech, and Wavenet vocoded speech for comparison.
 A large-scale listening test was done with 289 subjects.
 The statistical analysis was conducted using pairwise t-tests with a 95\% confidence margin and Holm-Bonferroni compensation for multiple comparisons.

 Subjective evaluation results are presented in Figure \ref{fig:sbj_kanto}.
 In the quality test, we can first see that participants judged all systems using our speaker-independent Wavenet vocoder samples to be worse than counterparts using the WORLD vocoder.
-This is inconsistent with all other publication results and indicates that our Wavenet is not properly trained.
-We would need to fine-tune a part of the speaker-independent Wavenet model using adaptation data properly to increase the quality \cite{ustc018wavenet-adaptation}.
+This is inconsistent with other publication results and indicates that our Wavenet is not properly trained.
+For the future works, we could further fine-tune a part of the speaker-independent Wavenet model to stabilize the neural-net vocoder \cite{ustc018wavenet-adaptation,sisman2018voice}.
 However, unlike the quality test, the subjects judged synthetic speech using the Wavenet vocoder to be closer to the target speakers in the speaker similarity test although there are still large gaps between vocoded speech and synthetic speech.

 We can also see that a reference multi-speaker system marked as bias$^{m}$ using 100 utterances has the highest similarity score among the other systems, and this is consistent with the objective evaluation results.
 Regarding the adaptation to the unseen speakers, we could see that the proposed method using both the scaling and bias codes and its bottleneck variant (in the linear setting) have better results than the adaptation method using the bias code in the nonlinear setting (which is our previous work) for both WORLD and Wavenet vocoders.
 This would be because of improved F0 adaptation, as we can see objectively in Figure \ref{fig:obj_kanto}.
 Regarding the quantity of the adaptation data, more data seems to slightly improve speaker similarity of synthetic speech in general but does not improve the perception of quality.
 In some cases, it makes the quality of synthetic speech slightly worse.